Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Introduction

 Advances in generative AI (genAI) and large language models (LLMs) have driven the rise of AI-powered companion chatbots (\acc{}), such as Replika~\cite{wikipediaReplikaWikipedia} and Character.AI~\cite{wikipediaCharacterAIWikipedia}, which have gained millions of users worldwide. \acc{}s go beyond task-oriented chatbots by offering personalized, interactive conversations that often emulate empathetic social interactions. \acc{}s are marketed as accessible and non-judgmental companions which provide emotional support, companionship, and guidance in daily life~\cite{skjuve2021my}.
 This promise of mitigating loneliness and fostering a sense of connection has contributed to their growing popularity.
 However, despite this potential, the growing adoption of \acc{}s raises critical questions about their broader impact.

-Recent research has highlighted several promising outcomes of using \acc{}s, including reduced feelings of loneliness, improved emotional coping, and even suicide prevention~\cite{de2024ai,syed2024role,maples2024loneliness}.
+Recent research has identified several promising outcomes associated with using \acc{}s, including reduced feelings of loneliness, improved emotional coping, and potential contributions to suicide prevention~\cite{de2024ai,syed2024role,maples2024loneliness}.
 At the same time, concerns have emerged around issues such as emotional overdependence, heightened vulnerability, altered social practices, problematic or harmful responses, and risks tied to sensitive interactions~\cite{zhang2025rise,zhang2024dark}.
 Much of the existing scholarship on \acc{} draws on qualitative insights and self-reported experiences, which have been critical to understanding user perceptions and relationships.
-However, these approaches often capture short-term and static perspectives and are subject to inherent limitations such as recall bias and limited sample diversity~\cite{tourangeau2000psychology}.
-Consequently, little is known about the longer-term psychosocial and behavioral consequences of sustained engagement with \acc{}s.
+However, these approaches often capture short-term, static perspectives and are subject to inherent limitations such as recall bias and limited sample diversity~\cite{tourangeau2000psychology}.
+Consequently, little is known about the longer-term psychosocial consequences of sustained engagement with \acc{}s.

 Addressing this knowledge gap requires methodological innovation.
-Prior work has largely relied on descriptive accounts and self-reports~\cite{skjuve2021my,skjuve2022longitudinal,alabed2024more,brandtzaeg2022my} and online behavioral traces provide a powerful complementary lens~\cite{de2016discovering,kiciman2018using,saha2019social}.
+Prior work has largely relied on descriptive accounts and self-reports~\cite{skjuve2021my,skjuve2022longitudinal,alabed2024more,brandtzaeg2022my}, whereas online behavioral traces provide a powerful complementary lens~\cite{de2016discovering,kiciman2018using,saha2019social}.
 Social media platforms, in particular, enable individuals to candidly self-disclose in a self-motivated fashion~\cite{de2014mental}, producing both linguistic (and psycholinguistic) signals and behavioral signals (e.g., activity patterns, engagement) that together offer a powerful lens on psychosocial processes.
 Such data has enabled large-scale studies on mental health~\cite{de2013predicting}, and prior research has established the construct validity of measuring mental health markers with social media data~\cite{saha2022social}.
 Quasi-experimental designs further extend this potential by uncovering causal effects in naturalistic settings~\cite{de2016discovering,saha2019social,kiciman2018using,olteanu2017distilling}.
 Therefore, adopting quasi-experimental approaches on social media data offers a unique opportunity to examine the long-term psychosocial effects of \acc{}s at scale.